aws-samples/amazon-chime-sdk-lex-pstn-demo/README.md

 # Amazon Chime SDK PSTN Lex Demo

-This repo derived from a [basic template for a Chime SDK PSTN application](https://github.com/aws-samples/amazon-chime-sdk-pstn-cdk).
+This repo is derived from a [basic template for a Chime SDK PSTN application](https://github.com/aws-samples/amazon-chime-sdk-pstn-cdk).

 ## What does it Do?

-This deploys an AWS allocated Phone Number and attaches a simple IVR application that is integrated to [Amazon Lex](https://aws.amazon.com/lex/).
+This deploys an AWS allocated Phone Number and attaches a simple IVR application that is integrated wit [Amazon Lex](https://aws.amazon.com/lex/).

-As a prerequisite, you must first set up a Lex (v1) 'Flower Demo' bot in the AWS console for your account.
-Ensure you use Lex v1.
-The name of your bot should be named 'OrderFlowers' and you should create an alias to it called 'PROD' in order for the code to work as configured.
+As a prerequisite, you must first set up a Lex (v1) 'Flower Demo' bot in the AWS console for your account (Ensure you use Lex v1).
+The name of your bot should be 'OrderFlowers' and you should create an alias to it called 'PROD' in order for the code to work as configured.
 Detailed instructions for setting up that bot are [here](https://github.com/aws-samples/amazon-chime-sdk-lex-pstn-demo/blob/main/SETUP-LEX.md).

 When you call the phone number created by this application the caller is prompted to answer a series of questions to order flowers from a fictitious "Flower Store," all using only voice prompts.